98827ddb7e5a2c2e261912a23d9251d6/98827ddb7e5a2c2e261912a23d9251d6.github.io/index.md

 # Photos I Took

 <div style="text-align: center; font-size: 120%;"><a class="no-underline" href="/photos/?loadRandom=yes">View</a></div>
-<div style="text-align: center"><i>The list is long.
-All images are full-res.
-You may find some of them disturbing or weird.
-But that's not my business.</i></div>
+<div style="text-align: center"><i>Embrace the randomness, enjoy the treasure hunting.
+Yet you may find some of them disturbing or weird.
+But that's none of my business.</i></div>

 # Stuff I Made